 Restorative Dentistry to Rebuild Damaged Smiles

-Renewing oral health following dental damage or decay can be a challenge, but at Campbell & Schmidt Cosmetic & Family Dentistry, we are dedicated to offering comprehensive dental care in one convenient location.
+Renewing oral health following dental damage or decay can be a challenge, but at Lake Forest Smiles, we are dedicated to offering comprehensive dental care in one convenient location.
 Even complex procedures such as dental implant supported tooth replacement are completed in our practice.
 We partner with Dr. Michelle Zmick to provide advanced periodontal therapies, and we work with local specialists to provide patients the safest and most effective wisdom tooth extractions and root canal therapies.
 For most other restorative services, Drs.
 Campbell and Schmidt are proud to provide patients the highest quality care.
 Contact our team to find out more.